Work911.com -Workplace, Business, Career Help by Author and Consultant, Robert Bacal

 Negative employee attitudes and beliefs need to be addressed because they can create a long term culture of failure that infects even new employees.
 Here are some ideas on how management can work to turn around negative attitudes.

-Looking for more help and information abojut leadership?
-Try our Leadership Development Resource Center for leadership advice, trends, issues, and assistance with improving as a leader.
 At one time or another, organizations develop an over-abundance of "negative energy" or attitudes.
 Sometimes they can be linked to organizational trauma, like down-sizing, budget restraints or workload increases, but sometimes they evolve over time with no apparent triggering event.
 The negative organization is characterized by increased complaining, a focus on reasons why things can't be done, and what seems to be a lack of hope that things will get better.
 It feels like the organization in stuck in treacle.
 And, it's contagious.
 Negativism can affect even the most positive employees.

 What can you do?
 Based on an article by Arthur Beck and Ellis Hillmar, professors in organization development at University of Richmond, we suggest the following: